 - The fiscal year ended October 31, 2010 yielded a total of \$229.5 million in operating revenues, representing an increase of approximately \$5.6 million or 2.5% over the prior fiscal year.
-Payment in Lieu of Taxes ("PILOT") revenue totaling approximately \$150 million (approximately 65% of the Authority's operating revenues for the fiscal year ended October 31, 2010); increased \$3.8 million or 2.6% compared to the fiscal year ended October 31, 2010.
+Payment in lieu of taxes ("PILOT") revenue totaling approximately \$150 million (approximately 65% of the Authority's operating revenues for the fiscal year ended October 31, 2010), increased \$3.8 million or 2.6% compared to the fiscal year ended October 31, 2009.
+Base rent increased approximately \$5 million or 8.5% to \$63.7 million for the fiscal year ended October 31, 2010.
 Civic facilities and other operating revenues decreased \$3.4 million or 18.5% from \$18.2 million for the fiscal year ended October 31, 2010.
-Total operating expenses increased a net \$2.8 million or 5.7% to \$51.5 million for the fiscal year ended October 31, 2010. - A \$110.2 million provision was recorded for the fiscal year ended October 31, 2010 representing fiscal 2010 excess revenues to be transferred to the City of New York (the "City") (see note 12).
+Total operating expenses increased a net \$2.8 million or 5.7% to \$51.5 million for the fiscal year ended October 31, 2010. - A \$110.2 million provision was recorded for the fiscal year ended October 31, 2010 representing fiscal 2010 excess revenues to be transferred to the City (see note 12).
 Generally, the Authority's net assets decrease with increases in the amount of excess revenues provided to the City, which has an adverse effect on the Authority's net asset position.
-At October 31, 2010, the Authority retained approximately \$170.6 million to be spent in a manner and for such purposes as the Authority and the City shall jointly decide (see note 12). - Equal amounts of \$133.8 million were paid by the Authority to both the City and the State of New York (the "State") during the fiscal year ended October 31, 2010, pursuant to a 2010 Agreement (see note 12).
+At October 31, 2010, the Authority retained approximately \$170.6 million to be spent in a manner and for such purposes as the Authority and the City shall jointly decide (see note 12). - Equal amounts of \$133.8 million were paid by the Authority to both the City and the State during the fiscal year ended October 31, 2010, pursuant to a 2010 Agreement (see note 12).
 In addition, pursuant to the 2010 Agreement, the Authority charged to operations as a provision an amount of \$66.2 million of joint purpose funds for both the State and the City.
 An additional amount of \$38.2 million was charged to operations as an expected payment to the City Housing Development Corporation ("HDC") 421-A fund under the 2010 Agreement.
 Essentially all of the Joint Purpose Fund monies were disbursed as of October 31, 2010 in a manner and for such purposes as the Authority and the City jointly decided upon. - On December 22, 2009, the Authority issued the Senior Revenue Bonds (see note 11) in the total amount of \$89 million (inclusive of a \$1.8 million premium) to finance certain infrastructure and other capital improvements.
-Approximately, \$68 million remained in the Project Cost funds to be used for certain park, street, and other infrastructure improvements, the community center and other capital expenditures (see note 8).
+Approximately, \$68 million remained in the Project Cost funds to be used for certain park, street, and other infrastructure improvements, the community center and other capital expenditures (see note 8). - In accordance with GASB Statement No. 45, effective for the fiscal year beginning November 1, 2009, the Conservancy (a) implemented a systematic, accrual basis measurement and recognition of postemployment benefits other than pensions ("OPEB") expense over a period that approximates an employees' years of service, and (b) provides information about actuarial accrued liabilities associated with OPEB and to what extent progress is being made in funding the plan (see notes 3(i) and 18).
+Corporate assets held at October 31, 2010 in a separate corporate OPEB account for the exclusive purpose of paying OPEB obligations were approximately \$7.6 million.
+The OPEB assets are included on the balance sheet within the other corporate designated, escrowed, and postemployment benefit funds financial statement classification.